File system sharing (osxfs)Estimated reading time: 15 minutes

 What you can expect

-We will continue to work toward an optimized shared file system implementation on the Beta channel of Docker for Mac.
+We continue to work toward an optimized shared file system implementation on the Edge channel of Docker Desktop for Mac.

-You can expect some of the performance improvement work mentioned above to reach the Beta channel in the coming release cycles.
+You can expect some of the performance improvement work mentioned above to reach the Edge channel in the coming release cycles.

-We still have on the slate to write up and publish details of shared file system performance analysis and improvement on the Docker blog.
+We also plan to write up and publish further details of shared file system performance analysis and improvement on the Docker blog.
 Look for or nudge @dsheets about those articles, which should serve as a jumping off point for understanding the system, measuring it, or contributing to it.

 We hope this gives you a rough idea of where